malcommac/HermesNetwork/README.md

 ```

 ### Swift Package Manager
-Add swiftline as dependency in your `Package.swift`
+Add HermesNetwork as dependency in your `Package.swift`

 ```
 import PackageDescription